-Question Answer Marks EITHER 2(a) In what ways, and with what effects, does Chaucer present different kinds of conflict in The Knight's Tale ?
-25 Mark according to the levels of response marking criteria.
-OR 2(b) Analyse Chaucer's poetic methods in the following extract, showing what it adds to Chaucer's presentation of Arcite in The Knight's Tale .
+Question Answer Marks EITHER 2(a) 'Love is a gretter lawe, by my pan, Than may be yeve to any erthely man.'
+With Arcite's comment in mind, discuss some of the ways Chaucer presents love in The Knight's Tale.
+Mark according to the levels of response marking criteria.
+25 OR 2(b) Paying close attention to poetic methods, discuss the following extract, showing what it adds to your understanding of Chaucer's concerns in The Knight's Tale .
 25 Mark according to the levels of response marking criteria.